The Best Cooling Mattress Pads & Bed Cooling Systems

 It works thanks to some clever technology that was originally designed for NASA.
 The pad uses a special fabric called Outlast, which is made from thousands of tiny beads called ‘Thermocules’.
 The beads absorb your body heat, changing from a solid to gel as they do.

-I found it works really well compared to other cooling pads I’ve tried.
-And it’s significantly better than a normal mattress, topper, or pad.
-It helped me feel more comfortable during some unbearably warm summer nights.
+With the exception of the two active cooling mattress pads, I found it works really well compared to other cooling pads I’ve tried.
+It felt significantly more breathable than a normal mattress, topper, or pad.
+And it helped me feel more comfortable during some unbearably warm summer nights.

 Another point to keep in mind is that it’s not as thick as many toppers as it’s only a pad, so it won’t provide a significant amount of extra softness.
 Perhaps that’s a good thing though if you’re already happy with the level of support your bed currently provides.

 For me, it’s the best cooling solution in the form of bedding that you don’t need to plug in to work.
-The BedJet 3 will keep a larger surface area of your body cool with its air stream and the Ooler will actually cool your sleeping surface.
-But the Slumber Cloud mattress pad is a good option if you don’t want to spend big on expensive tech and just want a cooler fabric to lie on.
+The BedJet 3 will keep a larger surface area of your body cool with its air stream, while the Pod 3 and Dock Pro will actually cool your sleep surface.
+But the Slumber Cloud mattress pad is a good option if you don’t want to spend big on expensive tech and just want a cooler-feeling fabric to lie on.

 Pros